Res Hall Living: 1 POV

 My lunch from Crossroads: chicken tenders, vegetables, rice, and a salad I made at the salad bar.

-If you’re curious about how flex dollars and meal swipes work, Cal Dining has a FAQ page you can refer to.
+If you’re curious about how flex dollars and meal swipes work, Dining has a FAQ page you can refer to.
 Allergens and ingredients used are listed out on the menus, both online and in person when you get your food.
 And if you have special dietary needs, there are dining options for you!

 Walks to class & beyond